cognifog-eu/iot-edge-gw/README.md

 - **(Optional) Portainer**: Open-source management and user interface for Docker/Kubernetes (https://www.portainer.io/)
   - `portainer-deploy-full.yaml`: Portainer deployment file (all included)

-By default, the deployment files of the **Home Assistant** (i.e., `home-assistant-deploy.yaml`) and the **Matter controller add-on** (`matter-server-deploy.yaml`) will require the existence of some folders in the Raspberry Pi to store the corresponding configuration files:
+By default, the deployment files of the **Home Assistant** (i.e., `home-assistant-deploy.yaml`) and the **Matter controller add-on** (i.e., `matter-server-deploy.yaml`) require the existence of some folders in the Raspberry Pi to store the corresponding configuration files:
   - Home Assistant: `/home/cognifog/iot-edge-gw/ha-config`
   - Matter controller add-on: `/home/cognifog/iot-edge-gw/matter-server-config`